bsaund12/portfolio/README.md

 - A recruiter-friendly single-page portfolio that lists projects, experience, skills, and contact information.
 - The homepage footer shows a live visitor count, served by a small AWS backend.
-- No frontend frameworks or build process — just static files.
+- No frontend frameworks or build process, just static files.

 ## Architecture